ray-project/ray/doc/source/ray-air/check-ingest.rst

 Data ingest problems can be challenging to debug when combined in a full training pipeline.
 To isolate data ingest issues from other possible training problems, we provide the :py:class:`~ray.air.util.check_ingest.DummyTrainer` utility class that can be used to debug ingest problems.
+You can also use the helper function :py:meth:`~ray.air.util.check_ingest.make_local_dataset_iterator` to get a local :py:class:`DatasetIterator <ray.air.DatasetIterator>` for debugging purposes.
-Let's walk through using DummyTrainer to understand and resolve an ingest misconfiguration.
+Let's walk through using ``DummyTrainer`` to understand and resolve an ingest misconfiguration.

 Setting it up